automata/awesome-jamstack/README.md

 - [Scrivito](https://scrivito.com) - Cloud-based JavaScript CMS built for digital agencies and medium to large-sized businesses
 - [GraphCMS](https://graphcms.com) - The GraphQL Headless CMS
 - [Prismic](https://prismic.io) - Headless API CMS for both developers and marketers
-- [CloudCannon](https://cloudcannon.com) - The Cloud CMS for Jekyll
-- [Forestry](https://forestry.io) - Static CMS for Hugo and Jekyll
 - [Siteleaf](https://siteleaf.com) - A friendly CMS for your static site
 - [DatoCMS](https://datocms.com) - The API-based CMS your editors will love
-- [Jekyll Admin](https://jekyll.github.io/jekyll-admin/) - A Jekyll plugin that provides users with a traditional CMS-style graphical interface to author content and administer Jekyll sites.
 - [Prose](https://prose.io) - Prose is a content editor for GitHub designed for managing websites.
-- [Directus](https://getdirectus.com/) - Open-Source Headless CMS and API

 ## API

 ### E-commerce

+- [Flatmarket](https://github.com/christophercliff/flatmarket) - Flatmarket is a free, open source e-commerce platform for static websites
+- [goCommerce](https://www.gocommerceapi.org) - A headless e-commerce for JAMstack sites
 - [Snipcart](https://snipcart.com/) - A powerful shopping cart platform for developers

+### Search

+- [Algolia](https://www.algolia.com/) - The most reliable platform for building search into your business

+### Database

+- [GraphQL](https://graphql.org) - Query language for APIs and a runtime for fulfilling those queries with your existing data
+- [Graphcool](https://graph.cool) - Open-source and self-hosted backend-as-a-service to develop serverless GraphQL backends

+### Automation

+- [Zapier](https://zapier.com/) - Trigger actions connecting more than 1000 apps together

 ## Videos